PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 17:16:46
+Last updated: 2024-04-02 17:17:21
-Random Quote: Beauty is not in the face; beauty is a light in the heart. - Kahlil Gibran
+Random Quote: If you want to kill any idea in the world, get a committee working on it. - Charles F. Kettering